 Preheat the oven to 350 degrees.

 Add the onions to the pan and sauté until lightly browned, about 5 minutes.
 Add carrots, celery and garlic and cook about 5 minutes more.
 Add the red wine, thyme, bay leaf and parsley and simmer on high until the liquid has reduced by half.
-Stir in the honey and vinegar.
+Stir in the Raw Honey and vinegar.
 Add enough broth so that the liquid comes ¾ of the way up short ribs.
 Cover with a lid and transfer to the preheated oven for 2 to 2 1/2 hours or until the meat is very tender.

 Transfer the ribs to a large bowl and set aside.
 Strain the braising liquid into a medium to small saucepan and discard the vegetables and herbs.